 The Lord is putting an enormous amount of weight on that little word “as”.
 How should a young pastor treat a silver-haired trouble-maker?
 How should he treat a widow in his congregation?
 How is he to treat young ladies in the church?
 How is a church to care for their pastor?

 Instead of giving a paragraph or a semester, God gives a word: “AS”!
-The Lord is assuming that as a father, mother, brother, or sister means something.
+The Lord is assuming that “as“ a father, mother, brother, or sister means something.
 Indeed, it does!

 • Treating an older man “as a father” means treating him with the respect with which you would treat your own father.